Update: This post contains data on Harvard SAT Scores based on Harvard’s class of 2020.

 When reviewing your application, Harvard is looking for the total package.
 They want to admit students who will not only thrive academically, but who will also add something new and interesting to their student body.
-They are creating a community of scholars, and they truly value diversity.
+Harvard admissions officers are creating a community of scholars, and they truly value diversity.

 The Truth: You will definitely need to have a good GPA and be amongst the top of your high school class.
-You will need to excel on your SAT.
-You will also need to demonstrate, through extracurricular activities and hobbies, that you value civic engagement, teamwork, and non-academic endeavors.
+In addition, you will need to excel on your SAT.
+On your application, you will also need to demonstrate, through extracurricular activities and hobbies, that you value civic engagement, teamwork, and non-academic endeavors.

 What SAT Score Do I Need to Get In to Harvard?

 There is no absolute minimum SAT score that you need to get into Harvard.
-Though, considering that Harvard only admitted 5.3% of applicants last year (1,990 of 37,307), it’s safe to say that your entire application has to make an impression.
+Though, considering that Harvard only admitted 5.2% of applicants last year, it’s safe to say that your entire application has to make an impression.

-It’s been difficult to get specific information about the SAT scores of Harvard’s admitted class of 2019.
-However, I highly recommend reading their report, Class of 2019 by the numbers for some interesting interactive charts and graphs.
+It’s been difficult to get specific information about the SAT scores of Harvard’s admitted classes of 2020.
+However, I highly recommend reading their report, Meet the Class of 2020 for some interesting interactive charts and graphs.

 It’s also important to note here that you can take the SAT more than once.
 Harvard Admissions understands that people get nervous, and that their first test score is not always indicative of their ability to perform well on the SAT.

-So, if you have already taken the test once and didn’t manage to earn a 2100 or above, don’t stress.
+So, if you have already taken the test once and didn’t manage to earn a 2100 or above, or 1400 or above on the new SAT, don’t stress.
 Harvard will see all of your SAT scores, but will only consider your highest scores.
 There is one caveat, though: Harvard Admissions believes that taking the SAT more than twice offers diminishing returns.
 And the evidence supports their claim (duh, it’s Harvard – they did their research.)
 After taking the SAT two times, your score isn’t likely to change much in either direction.

 P.S…Go here for updated information on SAT Score Ranges for the Top 100 Colleges and Universities!